zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I'm just trying to help you; I'm giving you a chance to explain.
 You don't have to.

 **ZMD**: I want to contextualize that, in the sense that lots of things in Society are fake in the same sense.
 School is fake.
 Work is fake.
-As someone who had read the Sequences as they were being written, there was this very very high standard being articulated, of, we are going to pursue the truth, not just in the sense of we're going to say literally true sentences, but we are going to use a cognitive algorithm that would have that would have returned a different answer if reality had been different, which is a much higher standard than only using true sentences, for the same reason that politicians and used car salesmen are very very good at getting people to believe and do what they want them to do and believe, without technically lying, because you just cherry-pick.
+As someone who had read the Sequences as they were being written, there was this very very high standard being articulated, of, we are going to pursue the truth, not just in the sense of we're going to say literally true sentences, but we are going to use a cognitive algorithm that would have returned a different answer if reality had been different, which is a much higher standard than only using true sentences, for the same reason that politicians and used car salesmen are very very good at getting people to believe and do what they want them to do and believe, without technically lying, because you just cherry-pick.
 A lot of journalists are good at this, too: just cherry-pick the particular facts that you want in order to weave the narrative that you want.
 Yudkowsky's Sequences had articulated this much more ambitious vision holding oneself to a much, much higher standard.
 We're not just going to not lie; we're actually going to get the correct model.

 And then it turned out that, at least on some topics where getting the correct model would be perceived as political suicide, it turns out, okay, we're not actually going to do it on those topics.
 I think that the disagreement with my other community members that's being expressed in this memoir is, for me, at least, this kills the whole project.
 Lots of people I know are making these huge, huge social and medical decisions on the basis of information that I think is just egregiously misleading.
 If the rationalists can't even get this one right, that's actually personally relevant to us, what is even the point?
 I think from the perspective of the people I'm disagreeing with, they think that, well, you know, we will avoid politically sensitive topics, but that doesn't kill the whole project, because we can just carefully not lie and carefully avoid sensitive topics, and still focus on the thing that actually matters, which is AI risk.
 I can understand that and I can respect that in certain ways, but I'm mad about the misleading marketing.
 I go into this in part four.
 I think I do have a false advertising complaint.
 If you are going to follow the strategy, which I can understand and respect, of, okay, we're not going to do heresies, we're not going to do thoughtcrimes; we have more important things to focus on, then you should not really be marketing yourselves as, we are the only sane and rational people in the world, because on certain topics, there are other people who are facing less political pressure than you, who are going to be better than you on those topics.

-**CM**: When you say they're getting political pressure, specifically what what is that pressure?
+**CM**: When you say they're getting political pressure, specifically what is that pressure?
 Where is it coming from, and why do they have to bow to it?

 **ZMD**: Because they're worried that someone will write a _New York Times_ article insinuating that they're racists or sexists or transphobes.
 Which actually happened, by the way.
 That wasn't your intent, but that was—